-Or use the general email template from Litmus and customize it with plenty of Christmas freebies available here.
 You can also check out this collection which includes hundreds of free responsive email templates.

 We’ve put together a Christmas email gift pack with all the examples, subject lines, sites with Christmassy images, and free Christmas templates from the article.
 You can download the Christmas pack here. 🎁